 They also don’t have to make space for another card in their wallet – on top of their credit cards, ID and whatsoever.

 A digital membership card is usually issued to customers by registering their name, phone number and email.
 On their subsequent visits, customers only have to recite their phone number to access their membership – instead of having to rummage through their bags for a card.

 Digital membership cards also work better for retailers.
 All the information is stored in a dashboard in your system.
 This information can also help you to better understand your customers based on their purchase patterns.

 This is another easy way to reach out to your loyal customers.

 Reaching out to customers directly through SMS is an effective way to inform members on your latest events and promotions – and encourage them to come back and shop with you.

 SMS Global found that test messages have an open rate of 98%, with 90% of those messages being read within the first three minutes.
 That’s great news!

-A friend of mine recently received a text message to redeem a bottle of wine at La Bodega.
-Not only did we go and get our free bottle of wine, we also ordered a ton of food and had a great Friday night.
-And now I’m telling you about it – which is free marketing for them.
+A friend of mine recently received a text message to redeem a bottle of wine at a bar called La Bodega.
+Not only did we go and get our free bottle of wine, we also ordered a tonne of food and had a great Friday night.
+And here I am – telling you about it – which is free marketing for them.

 Every now and then, I’d also receive a text message from PUMA.
 They’d award me with extra points to go shop at their store.
 And you bet I do.
 I love PUMA, and more than that, I love getting special discounts that are meant for me.